-What is Modified Adjusted Gross Income (MAGI)?
+What is modified adjusted gross income (MAGI)?

 Adjusted gross income (AGI) is your income from all sources, including taxable social security benefits and taxable pension, IRA, and annuity distributions.
-Adjustments to gross income may include moving expenses; half of self-employment tax; self-employed health insurance deductions; traditional IRA, Keogh, and SEP deductions; and penalty on early withdrawals of savings.
+Adjustments to gross income may include moving expenses; half of self-employment tax; self-employed health insurance deductions; traditional IRA and self-employed employer retirement and SEP plan deductions; and penalty on early withdrawals of savings.
 MAGI is your AGI before deductions for traditional IRA contributions and some other adjustments.
-Your tax or legal professional can help you determine your MAGI.
+Your tax professional can help you determine your MAGI.